maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 553 — Updating the Jukebox to use a Comparator
     - Page 554 — Sharpen your pencil.
 Reverse Engineer
     - Page 556 — Uh-oh.
 The sorting all works, but now we have duplicates...
+    - Page 559 — Using a HashSet instead of ArrayList

 ![Chapter 16](images/chapter-16.png)